Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Migrated WriterBase to Drivers

 This migration helps us in building the console driver model for the kernel driver manager, so we have migrated `WriterBase` from `KS.Misc.Writers` to `KS.Drivers` to make the future changes to the console stack happen.

+##### Changed GetFilteredPositions to tuple

+To aid in simplicity of the function, we've replaced the two reference variables with the tuples in their respective orders of cursor left and top positions.